|Home||Price List||Order Info||P955H PIC Training Course||PIR & RF Data Training Course||PIC Mini Training Course|

 Our programmer/experimental module takes its power from your computer via the USB

 connection, and can be connected to any USB port on your PC.
-Our software runs
+The software for this

 Order code P955H:-

 P955H complete (items 1, 3, 4 & 5)................£249.00 + carriage

 P955H Prices including delivery to UK mainland